Increase DR score red

 ➡️ Finding guest posting opportunities

-When looking for opportunities of your own, think about the top publications that cover your industry and research whether they accept submissions.
+When looking for opportunities, think about the top publications that cover your industry and research whether they accept submissions.

 Then think about story ideas that will resonate with the site’s audience and pitch them to the publication.
 If there are no specific guest post instructions, consider contacting the website editor or owner.